Skip to main content

 6.2.
 PKI Response

-An HTTP-based PKI Response is composed of the appropriate HTTP
+The content of an HTTP-based PKI Response is the binary value of the

-Rules) encoding of either a Simple or Full PKI Response.
+BER (Basic Encoding Rules) encoding [X690] of either a Simple or Full

-The Content-Type header MUST have the appropriate value from Table 2.
+The Content-Type field MUST have the appropriate value from Table 2.

 7. TCP-Based Protocol